jacquessham/DashExamples/PlotlyExample/Readme.md

 ## Parallel Coordinates Plot
 You may find how to create Parallel Coordinates Plot with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/ParallelCategories">Parallel Coordinates Plot folder</a>.

+## Sankey Chart
+You may find how to create Sankey Chart with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/ParallelCategories">Sankey Chart folder</a>.

+## Funnel Chart
+You may find how to create Funnel Chart with Plotly in the <a href="https://github.com/jacquessham/DashExamples/tree/master/PlotlyExample/FunnelChart">Funnel Chart folder</a>.